osteele/p5.libs/p5.rotate-about/examples/README.md

 ### rotateAbout demo

-A minimal example, that uses `rotateAbout()` to spin a rectangle around a point above the center of the canvas.
+A minimal example, that uses `rotateAbout()` to spin a rectangle around the center of the canvas.

 ### rotateAbout demo 2